Debra Blake papers

 Biographical / Historical

-After she received her Bachelor of Arts degree, she started working for professional Iowa television and radio stations, KWWL TV and -Radio and KWLO/KFMW Radio.
-She worked as newscaster and reporter and in the traffic and continuity department.
-Blake also worked as editor and journalist for several magazines, including the Salute, a magazine for business and professional women in Northeastern Iowa; Northern Iowa Today, the Alumni Tabloid of UNI; and the Nonpareil, the alumni magazine of the UNI.
-She published in several other magazines.
+After completing her undergraduate education, Blake started working for Iowa television and radio stations KWWL, KWLO, and KFMW.
+She worked as a newscaster and reporter and in the traffic and continuity department.
+Blake also worked as an editor and journalist for several magazines, including Salute, a magazine for business and professional women in Northeastern Iowa; Northern Iowa Today, the Alumni Tabloid of UNI; and Nonpareil, the alumni magazine of the UNI.

 Extent